 Tips for Municipalities:

 - Water Conservation and MS4 - About 1,000 municipal separate stormwater sewer systems (MS4) exist in Pennsylvania.
 Communities that have these must create plans for reducing pollution in order to gain the operating permits for these systems.
-Implementing green infrastructure practices and creating education and outreach programs are just some ways that municipal leaders can improve local water quality while also getting credit toward their MS4 permit.
+Implementing green infrastructure practices, creating education and outreach programs, or considering stormwater fees are just some ways that municipal leaders can improve local water quality while also getting credit toward their MS4 permit.
 SAN partners can be a great resource for implementing these sustainable changes!

 - Invest in Green Infrastructure - Green infrastructure is a blanket term used to describe infrastructure meant to manage stormwater in a sustainable manner.
 Green infrastructure includes small projects such as rain barrels and rain gardens, as well as large infrastructure projects like basin retrofits, permeable pavement, and bioswales.
 Each type of green infrastructure has its advantages and disadvantages, but almost all help to prevent flooding, keep water onsite and reduce the need to lawn care.
 Installing this infrastructure in public land not only improves water quality and reduces flooding, but it also creates a visually appealing and unique landscape.
 It is crucial for our water quality to preserve, protect, and maintain public land for native ecosystems and human health.

 - Invest in Efficient Irrigation - A lot of public land is cared for through watering.
 This can include lawns of municipal buildings, public parks, and recreational facilities.
 Most have sprinklers that are set on a timer, which is convenient, but not the most water-efficient.
 These systems spray at a certain time despite undesirable or unnecessary watering conditions, such as windy days or when it’s raining.
 Consider investing in a rain sensor to prevent unnecessary watering.
 To go one step further, a municipality could invest in subsurface irrigation, which is irrigation that occurs at or below the surface.
 This reduces evaporation, which in turn reduces the amount of water needed without reducing benefit to the plants.